btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## Can I delete invoices from BTCPay?

 Invoices in BTCPay Server can't be deleted, but can be archived.
-Archiving an invoice removes it from the `Invoices` page.
-To archive an invoice, on the invoice you would like to archive, click the `Archive` button in top right corner.
-An invoice can be unarchived by clicking the same button afterwards.
+To archive an invoice, select the one you would like to archive, click the `Archive` button in top right corner.
+This action removes it from the `Invoices` page.

+An invoice can be restored by clicking the `Archived` button.

 ## How to change the exchange rate provider for invoices?